tradle/why-hypercore/FAQ.md

 Hypercore's key USP is **streaming**.
 You can think of it as video streaming, but now for videos and also filesystems, databases, messages, IoT signals, and any other structured data constructs.
 With streaming, you get:

 - **Almost immediate access**, even though the data is not yet fully downloaded or may never need to be fully downloaded
 - **Higher security**, as it provides the integrity and authentication guarantees for each data element on the wire.
-A typical database, file and messaging servers base most of their security on the initial connection establishment.
-This is a huge leap!
+This is huge!
+A typical database, file and messaging servers stake their security on the initial connection establishment and protecting communications on the wire.
+But normally do not guard against the compromised peer.
+Anything the peer gives us needs to examined in view of the potential risk and probability of fraud.
-- **Higher scalability**, as you shove your streaming database in S3 and let billion people use it.
+- **Higher scalability**, as you can shove your streaming database in S3 and let billion people use it.

-This point needs to be repeated again and again, as streaming data, just by itself, without any other wonderful Hypercore capabilities, may create a new class of applications, much like Netflix re-invented the movie watching.
+This streaming point needs to be repeated again and again, as streaming data, just by itself, without any other wonderful Hypercore capabilities, may create a new class of applications, much like Netflix re-invented the movie watching.
 This paradigm shift is one reason why Hypercore is hard to grok for app developers, it just requires full rethinking of our current architectures.

-Note, when reading Hypercore docs you will find many references to Sparse files and sparse DB.
-This is the capability used for streaming, that is a peer can efficiently request individual blocks from remote peers, instead of loading the whole thing, be it a video file or a database.
+Note, when reading Hypercore docs you will find many references to sparse replication.
+This is the capability used for streaming, allowing a peer to efficiently request individual blocks from remote peers, instead of loading the whole remote dataset, be it a video file or a database.

 #### Lego blocks for constructing distributed apps